052223-java-angular/McLean-p1-Backend/README.md

 - Secure user registration and login
 - Storing geolocation data with ability to change home location
+- View current sky conditions per location
+- View current data and info about each planet
 - Saving important dates to review
 - Adding favorites with notes
 - Comment section